Au pair vs nanny? What’s the difference?

 12. Au Pairs Are Younger On Average Than Nannies

-This isn’t a bad thing either!
-It’s simply something to be aware of and think about as you conduct your childcare search.
+This isn’t a bad thing!
+It’s something to be aware of and think about as you conduct your search.

-With differences in age can come different perspectives, preferences, childcare norms, and levels of maturity.
+With age differences can come different perspectives, preferences, childcare norms, and levels of maturity.

-Nannies tend to be working professionals looking for steady hours, while an au pair has other goals to consider beyond just taking care of the kids.
+Nannies tend to be working professionals looking for regular hours, while an au pair has other goals to consider beyond just taking care of the kids.

 There are great things about both!